Bergbaumuseum Oelsnitz

 History

-1844 begin of coal mining at Oelsnitz.
+1844 beginning of coal mining at Oelsnitz.

 1946 Kaiserin-Augusta-Schacht renamed Karl-Liebknecht-Schacht.